joerivanveen/compare-table/compare-table/readme.txt

 The plugin adds 4 tables to your database.
 For each compare-table there are two highly optimized queries executed.

-Enjoy the plugin.
+Enjoy the plugin!
 Let me know if you have any questions.

 == Installation ==